golles/ZiggoNext/README.md

 # Ziggo Mediabox Next

 ## Description
-A media_player component for Home Assistant that creates media_players for each Ziggo Media Box in your account.
+A media_player component for Home Assistant that creates media_players for each Ziggo Media Box Next in your account.

+## Prerequisites
+- You need a Ziggo account with a Ziggo Media Box Next.
+- The energy mode needs to be set to high ("Hoog" in Dutch), otherwise you are not able to switch the device on in the media player.

 ## Installation